ASIA MARKETS: Asian Markets Perk Up As Stronger Dollar Boosts Exports

 Equity markets across Asia moved higher on Friday, shrugging off technology-led declines overnight in the U.S., as a stronger U.S. dollar boosted export stocks in the region.

-Japan's Nikkei Stock Average was up 0.5% as the yen weakened.
-The U.S. dollar was up 0.2% against the Japanese currency compared with Thursday's close in New York.
+Japan's Nikkei Stock Average was up 0.6% as the yen weakened.
+Already boosted by declines in the yen--the U.S. dollar was up 0.3% against it compared with Thursday's close in New York--it rose further after the Bank of Japan said it would maintain its aggressive monetary stimulus meant to lift inflation.

-Elsewhere, markets rebounded from earlier declines this week, with Hong Kong's Hang Seng Index up 0.4% in early trading, while Australia's S&P/ASX 200 gained 0.4% and Singapore's FTSE Straits Times Index was up 0.3%.
+Elsewhere, markets rebounded from earlier declines this week, with Hong Kong's Hang Seng Index rose 0.3% in early trading, while Australia's S&P/ASX 200 gained 0.1% and Singapore's FTSE Straits Times Index was up 0.2%.

+"Risk sentiment has prevailed and the yen is weaker, which is typically a good sign," said Tim Condon, an economist at ING in Singapore.

 Continue Reading Below